uzziellite/elpida/src/pages/team/ernest.md

 ---
 layout:				'@layouts/markdownlayout.astro'
 title:				'Ernest Ojiambo'
-description:	'Ernest os one of the founders of Elpida Africa.
+description:	'Ernest is one of the founders of Elpida Africa.
 He is passionate about empowering the less fortunate in marginalized communities'
 ---

 # Ernest Ojiambo